Regular procedure

 Besides, in terms of capacity building, in 2021 the Council of Europe, together with the Bar Association of Tenerife (ICATF) and Spain’s General Council of Lawyers, launched a free online course on ‘Asylum and Human Rights’.[49]

 To guarantee asylum seekers’ rights, some Bar Associations from the southern cities of Andalucía have created ad hoc teams of lawyers.
 Nonetheless, assistance has been undermined by obstacles such as the lack of information on asylum to newly arrived persons and the lack of possibility to access a lawyer (see Access to the Territory).
-The CATE and CAED facilities established for newly arrived persons in 2018 have not resulted in improvements in this regard, although in the CAED operated by CEAR asylum seekers are reported to receive legal assistance.
+The CATE and CAED facilities established for newly arrived persons in 2018 did not significantly improve the possibility to access legal assistance for new applicants, although in the CAED operated by CEAR asylum seekers are reported to receive legal assistance.

 In 2022, the Bar Association of Madrid and UNHCR agreed to improve the service to provide legal assistance to persons in need of international protection, as well as to refugees and statelessness persons.
 In light of such agreement, the Bar Association of Madrid has created a specialised unit on international protection, which foresees to attend more than 2,000 persons and facilitate access to their rights, including the right to be documented, the freedom of movement, as well as the rights to reception, employment, health, education and any other rights fostering their protection in Spain[50].
 A similar agreement was established between the Bar Association of Murcia and UNHCR, including through the creation of a specialized Legal Guidance Service on International Protection within the Bar Association.[51]
 The same initiative was implemented with the Bar Association of Almería.[52]
 Thanks to the agreements, 1,436 refugees, asylum seekers and stateless persons were assisted.[53]